Brought to you by Movement Mortgage.

 Now more than ever, the market is proving this statement false.
 “New-build homes can provide far more value when you consider all the special features and finishes you may not find in a resale,” says Nasserfar.
 Think green-built homes and energy-saving warranties or incentives.
 “With a resale, an individual would have to spend a lot more for a balanced offer compared to a new-construction home.
 When you’re comparing apples to apples, a new home is far less expensive than a resale property.”

-Myth #5: Interest rates are way too high to buy.
+Myth #5: Interest rates are way too high to buy and the payments are out of my budget.

 Historically speaking, current market interest rates are low.
 Just ask anyone who purchased a home in the 1980’s when rates ranged from 10% to almost 19%.
 “With mortgage interest rates averaging around 8% historically, current rates are substantially lower in comparison,” says Nasserfar.
 “What’s more is there are many incentive programs to help you yield a lower rate than what the market is currently offering, helping you save money and drive your new mortgage payment as low as possible.”